CellDynamics/QuimP/Doxygen_doc/ConfigurationHandling.md

 2. *snQP* - contains Snake objects for every frame, separate file for every Snake
 3. *stQP* - statistic file
 4. **pgQP** - new configuration file, holds plugin parameters (see @ref genfile)
-5. **newsnQP** - new configuration file, contains all Snakes for all frames (dump of \ref uk.ac.warwick.wsbc.QuimP.Nest "Nest")
+5. **newsnQP** - new configuration file, contains all Snakes for all frames (dump of \ref uk.ac.warwick.wsbc.QuimP.BOA_.BOAState "BOAState") and all configuration related to segmentation

 Files **paQP** and **snQP** and **stQP** are saved for every tracked Snake separately with suffixes indicating Snake ID number.